What Are THCA Diamonds?

 What You Will Need

-- Glass mason jars — standard canning jars work perfectly for jar tech
+• Glass mason jars — standard canning jars work perfectly for jar tech.
+Wide-mouth preferred for easier harvesting.
+Use new lids every batch (seals degrade with solvent exposure).

-- Vacuum oven — for the wax purge step
+• Vacuum oven — for the final diamond purge and wax purge steps

-- Seed crystal — approximately 1 gram of high-quality shatter placed at the bottom of the jar
+• Nucleation seed — approximately 1 gram of high-quality shatter or a pre-existing THCa diamond placed at the bottom of the jar (see the nucleation science section below for why both work but produce different crystal morphologies)

 How to Make THCA Diamonds Using Jar Tech